 - Olive oil to taste

-- Place all chopped and minced vegetables in a food container, season with salt and pepper according to taste.
+- Place all chopped vegetables in a food container, season with salt and pepper according to taste.
 Pour vinegar and water.
 Stir well.
-Store in the fridge from 3 to 5 days.

 - Before serving strain well the quantity you want and add olive oil.
 Put the rest in the fridge.